Juan Niño

 Juan Fernando Niño Perdomo (born 15 June 1990) is a Colombian-American footballer who last played as a midfielder for Oklahoma City Energy in the USL.

 Career

-College & Amateur
+College and amateur

 Niño played four years of college soccer at Liberty University.

 Professional career

 Niño signed his first professional contract in 2013, signing for USL Pro club Charlotte Eagles.

 Niño in 2015 will be a professional player for Atlético Huila in the Categoría Primera A, in Colombia.

 Niño signed with San Antonio FC on February 16, 2017.